Nakama3942/mighty_logger/docs/source/mighty_logger-basic-lib_types-package.rst

 	:param animation: List of animation strings
 	:type animation: list

+	.. hint:: If this class is used as an argument type - just pass the value of one of the available attributes of the :ref:`List of animations <list_of_animations>`.

 	.. seealso::
 		- `Type BasicAnimationType`_

 Type DefiniteAnimationType
 __________________________

+.. _definite_animation_type:

 .. py:class:: DefiniteAnimationType(animation: list)